SymfonyCasts/30-days-last/README.md

 ### Database Setup

-The code comes with a `docker-compose.yaml` file and we recommend using Docker to boot a database container.
+The code comes with a `compose.yaml` file (for Docker) and we recommend using Docker to boot a database container.
 You will still have PHP installed locally, but you'll connect to a database inside Docker.
 This is optional, but I think you'll love it!